peristron/signalfoundry_v2/README.md

 - Graph thresholds
 - Topic and sentiment views, where supported by available dependencies and input data

+### Transcript speaker controls

+For transcripts that separate text by speaker, the app can:

+- Detect speaker labels already present in uploaded or pasted transcript text
+- Preview detected speaker labels and line counts before scanning
+- Exclude selected speakers' full utterances before analysis
+- Match speakers exactly by default
+- Optionally use partial matching, such as excluding `Bob` from `Bob Smith` or `Speaker 4 (Bob)`

+Speaker detection is label-based only.
+It does not attempt to identify real people; it only surfaces labels already present in the transcript.

+### Pre-scan preview and scan summary

+Before scanning, the app may show a **Pre-Scan Data Preview** with:

+- Input name
+- Detected input type
+- File size
+- Text encoding where relevant
+- Approximate row count
+- Detected speaker-label counts
+- Estimated speaker-excluded rows
+- Notes such as VTT-like content detection or batch CSV assumptions

+After scanning, the app may show a **Latest Scan Summary** with:

+- Rows read
+- Rows with retained tokens
+- Speaker-excluded rows
+- Tokens added
+- Unique terms added
+- Bigrams added
+- Notes inherited from the preview

+Where present, both tables can be downloaded as CSV.

 ---

 ## Streamlit secrets